 Dance Of The Village Elders- Here’s To Life

 The 70-minute performance reflects the wellness model we use in our class.
 The audience is treated to a short warm-up (group participation from the audience is encouraged).
 Followed by a group of short performances by the Village Elders and guest artists Charles Lovell (Organist), Edwina Garner (Soprano) and member of the Uptown Dance Academy (UTA).
-On behalf of the Village Elders we want to our friends Charles, Edwina, Andrew Cashin (our videographer) and Robin Williams UTA founder/director for your continued support.
+On behalf of the Village Elders we want to thank our friends Charles, Edwina, Andrew Cashin (our videographer) and Robin Williams UTA founder/director for your continued support.

 To our enthusiastic and loyal audience your donations are what has helped keep the Village Elders dancing into another new year.
 Since our first informal showing in 2011 you support has been unwavering and has been a great source of encouragement.
 With heartfelt gratitude we thank you for being part of our fitness family.

 St. Philip’s Church is a God send (in more ways than you know).
 When we needed a home, you gave us refuge.
 Our experience at St. Philip’s can only be described as faith affirming.
-Thank you, Gail Silver, DJ and Canon Terrance Lee for making us feel so welcome at St. Philip’s.
+Thank you, Gail Silver, DJ and Canon Terence Lee for making us feel so welcome at St. Philip’s.

 We had our last class in 2018 on Thursday, December 13.
 Despite the first real inclement weather of the season the Elders turned out in force.
 On our last class before our Winter and Summer hiatus we usually have an abridge class followed by refreshments and fellowship.